qelery/Task-App-REST-API/README.md

 Name |Type
 ------------ |------------ |
-id | integer - identifier for that particular entity in the database  | name | string - name of the category or task |
+id | integer - identifier for that particular entity in the database  | name | string - name of the project or task |
-description | string - description of the category or task |
+description | string - description of the project or task |
 dueDate | date - format (yyyy-mmm-dd)
 priority | enum - high / normal / low — case-insensitive
 status | enum - pending / completed — case-insensitive